Economy of Liberia: Economic history

 In the post-WWII period, Liberia tried to become a destination for offshore services, as the country loosened laws related to ship registration, corporation, and taxes.
 The Liberian shipping registry was highly successful as Liberia had by the 1960s become the largest ship registry in the world in terms of tonnage.

 The Liberian economy had relied heavily on the mining of iron ore prior to the civil war.
 Liberia was a major exporter of iron ore on the world market.
 By the 1970s, iron mining accounted for more than half of Liberia's export earnings.
 Since the coup d'état of 1980, the country's economic growth rate has slowed down because of a decline in the demand for iron ore on the world market and political upheavals in Liberia.

 Upon the end of the war in 2003, GDP growth began to accelerate again, reaching a peak of 9.4% in 2007.
 In 2009, during the Great Recession GDP growth slowed to 4.6%, though a strengthening agricultural sector led by rubber and timber exports increased growth to 5.1% in 2010 and an expected 7.3% in 2011, making the economy one of the 20 fastest growing in the world.
+Growth moderated in subsequent years as the economy faced external shocks, including the Ebola epidemic in 2014–2016 and commodity price declines.
+In the early 2020s, growth slowed again during the COVID-19 pandemic but has since recovered, with real GDP growth estimated at 4.6% in 2023 and projected to reach about 5.3% in 2025 and 5.5% in 2026.

-In March 2010, Bob Johnson, founder of BET, funded the first hotel constructed in Liberia in 20 years.
-The 13 acre luxury resort was built in the Paynesville section of Monrovia.
+Early post-war investment in Liberia included projects such as the RLJ Kendeja Resort & Villas, which opened in June 2009 and was developed by U.S. investor Robert L. Johnson.
+The investment was later sold to new ownership, including Ghanaian investors.

 Liberia's external debt was estimated in 2006 at approximately $4.5 billion, 800% of GDP.
 As a result of bilateral, multilateral and commercial debt relief from 2007 to 2010, the country's external debt fell to $222.9 million by 2011.
+In subsequent years, public debt levels increased again as the government resumed borrowing for development financing, reaching approximately 57% of GDP by 2024.